Are you new to blogging?

 There are lots of writing and photography challenges in the world of blogging.

 Don’t be shy, have a try.

-Not only will it help you with your writing and photography skills, but other participants will come over and read or look at your entry.
+It will help you with your writing and photography skills, and other participants will come over and read or look at your entry.